SMS/Chatbot/Guide • 8 min read

 SMS channel is underestimated

-Using SMS can be a great competitive advantage as most companies prefer messaging apps or web-based communication.
+Using SMS can be a great competitive advantage as most companies prefer business messaging apps or web-based communication.
 SMS allows you to send important notifications that won’t be lost among massive outreach campaigns with promotions and spam that your competitors send.
 With high open rates stats as indicated above, you may be sure your message will be read.

 No time or app-related limits